stuartpb/seattledsa-rules/bylaws.md

 The Local Council shall adjudicate any jurisdictional disputes between committees, working groups, and Local Council Members.

+## ARTICLE VII.
+Caucuses.

+### Section 1: Definition and Purpose.

+Caucuses are independent, unofficial formations of members within the Local.
+The Local encourages the formation of Caucuses to promote a vibrant democratic culture within the organization.
+With or without consent from or recognition by any official Local leadership or the Local itself, members may self-organize into temporary or permanent caucuses according to shared interests, affinities, and/or political goals.
+Caucuses may promote policies and actions for the Local to take on, and may challenge Local leadership and/or official Local policies.

+### Section 2: Official Recognition.

+A Caucus will be formally recognized by the Local in one or more official media if no less than five members in good standing sign a mission statement that includes the name and purpose of the Caucus.
+This mission statement must be reaffirmed annually to retain formal recognition.
+The Local Secretary will be responsible for ensuring proper recognition.

 ## ARTICLE VIII.
 Branches.

 ### Section 1.
 Definition.